Individualized Treatment Allocation in Sequential Network Games: Model

 \end{definition} The change in potentials from any player's unilateral deviation matches the change in their payoffs.
-Nash equilibria, therefore, must be the local maximizers of potential. \citet[\S Theorem 4.5]{monderer1996potential} states that
+Nash equilibria of the simultaneous move game with the pay-offs $(U_i(y_i,y_{-i}): i=1, \dots, N)$ must be the local maximizers of the potential. \citet[Theorem 4.5]{monderer1996potential} states that

 is a necessary and sufficient condition for a game featuring a twice continuously differentiable utility function to be a potential game.
 For the discrete outcome case, a condition\footnote{ Replacing the second-order derivative in Eq.\ref{Eq:symmetric_utility} with second-order differences.
-See \citet[\S Corollary 2.9]{monderer1996potential} for further details.} -- that we refer to as the \textit{symmetry property} -- analogous to Eq.\ref{Eq:symmetric_utility} is a necessary and sufficient condition for the existence of a potential function. \citet{chandrasekhar2014tractable}, and \citet{mele2017structural} also use a potential game framework to analyze Nash equilibria in a network game.
-We restrict our analysis to potential games equipped with a potential function $\Phi(y,\mathcal{X}, D, G;\boldsymbol{\theta})$.
-We later specify a functional form for the utility function that satisfies the symmetry property and provide an explicit functional form for the potential function in Section \ref{prefer}.
-In assuming that our game is a potential game, we guarantee that at least one pure strategy Nash equilibrium exists, as per \citet{monderer1996potential}.
+See \citet[\S Corollary 2.9]{monderer1996potential} for further details.} that is analogous to Eq.\ref{Eq:symmetric_utility}, is a necessary and sufficient condition for the existence of a potential function. \citet{chandrasekhar2014tractable}, and \citet{mele2017structural} also use a potential game framework to analyze Nash equilibria in a network game.
+This condition, however, requires that $\beta_{ij}=\beta_{ji}$ for all $i \neq j\in\mathcal{N}$, \footnote{ For a potential function to exist, after eliminating zero terms, we require that $U_i(1,0,y_{-ij})-U_i(1,1,y_{-ij})+U_j(1,1,y_{-ij})-U_j(0,1,y_{-ij})=0$.
+This implies that $-\beta_{ij}+\beta_{ji}=0$.} which restricts the spillover effect of unit $i$'s choice on unit $j$.
+By assuming our game is a potential game, we ensure the existence of at least one pure strategy Nash equilibrium \citep{monderer1996potential}.
+The next proposition shows a potential function for the utility function specified in Eq. \ref{eq:uti}.